 - Watch out for spatter.

 That's it.
-Fry them about 1 minute or so, remove to a paper towel to drain, and you are good to go.
+Fry them for about 1 minute or so, remove them to a paper towel to drain, and you are good to go.
 Added bonus, you now have some caper flavored oil you can use on another dish.
 Or drizzle it over this dish.

 Personally, I love choices.
 And this dish has the possibility for many different variations.
 Of course, the first one being, what type of pasta you use.
 Or if you use pasta at all.
-Zucchini spaghetti will work and keep this dish gluten-free.
+Zucchini Spaghetti will work and keep this dish gluten-free.

-Another would be the addition of some arugula.
+Another variation would be the addition of some arugula.
 The peppery arugula would play very well with the sweet shrimp and lemony sauce.
 Just toss in a few handfuls when you add the pasta to the sauce.

 Third, if you are not into the sharpness of the lemon, you could add less and or add a little bit of heavy cream.
 The cream will mellow out the lemon.
 After tossing the pasta with the sauce, add about 2 tablespoons cream and toss again.
 Then add the shrimp and toss gently to mix.

 Another option is to omit the basil and use the more pungent rosemary.
 Rosemary would love to play with the flavors in the dish.
 Don't use too much rosemary as she has a tendency to overpower.
-So 1 or 2 teaspoons well-minced rosemary is all you would need.
+So 1 or 2 teaspoons of well-minced rosemary is all you would need.